-As far as equipment goes, for right fielders the two most important pieces of equipment is the glove and bat that the player uses.
-There are specific types of gloves designed for the outfield positions.
-These "outfield gloves" are larger than infield gloves and have a deeper pocket along with a H-web.
-This allows a player to have more range and reach to cover their part of the outfield.
-Besides this, you need a bat, but bats don't differ typically by position but are usually based on personal preference of a player.
-However, something that outfielders typically need more are sunglasses as when trying to catch a pop up on a sunny day it can be difficult to see the ball and have it get lost in the sun.
+As far as equipment goes, the two most important pieces of equipment for right fielders are the glove and bat that the player uses.
+There are specific types of gloves designed for outfield positions.
+These “outfield gloves” are larger than infield gloves and have a deeper pocket along with an H-web.
+This allows players to have more range and reach to cover their part of the outfield.
+Besides this, you need a bat, but bats don’t differ typically by position but are usually based on a player’s personal preference.
+However, something that outfielders typically need more are sunglasses, as when trying to catch a pop-up on a sunny day, it can be difficult to see the ball and have it get lost in the sun.

 Right Fielder History

 Right field has a rich history as so many great players have played the position and some of the top players today also play there.
-This includes two of the greatest players of all time in both Babe Ruth who many still consider today the greatest to ever play, and Hank Aaron who was the man to break his all time home run record.
-Today, the position still has its own new stars in players like Mookie Betts and Aaron Judge who are two of the top players and among the most recognizable figures in the game today.
+This includes two of the greatest players of all time in both Babe Ruth, who many still consider today the greatest ever to play, and Hank Aaron, who was the man to break his all-time home run record.
+Today, the position still has its own new stars in players like Mookie Betts and Aaron Judge, two of the top players and among the most recognizable figures in the game.

 Right Fielder Statistics

-Right fielders statically are better offensively than defensively with stats like their batting average, home runs, and RBI's (runs batted in) being high.
+Statistically, right fielders have been better offensively than defensively, with stats like their batting average, home runs, and RBIs (runs batted in) being high.
 Stats like DRS (defensive runs saved) and steals are typically lower as right fielders are more inclined to be better offensively.
-However, for an all-around right fielder you would hope to see great numbers in all of those statistical categories.
+However, you would hope to see great numbers in all of those statistical categories for an all-around right fielder.

 Right Fielder Strategy

-As far as strategy goes for right field there are many things to keep in mind as you are playing the position.
-First, when you are going for a pop up you need to keep in mind who has priority when calling for the ball and when to stop going for it.
-For right field this typically happens when going for a ball in right center field as the center fielder has priority and so the right fielder needs to back off if the centerfielder says he's got it.
+As far as strategy goes for right field, there are many things to keep in mind as you are playing the position.
+First, when you are going for a pop-up, you need to keep in mind who has priority when calling for the ball and when to stop going for it.
+For right field, this typically happens when going for a fly ball in right-center field, as the center fielder has priority.
+This means the right fielder should back off and allow the center fielder to make the catch if they called for it.

-One of the next most important things is knowing where you are supposed to back up another player.
-For a right fielder this can involve backing up the centerfielder for a ball hit to center or backing up the first baseman if he moves his position during a play.
-Finally, a right fielder needs to know where to throw the ball, which typically involves the "cutoff man," which is the infielder you throw the ball to.
-You need to know however which infielder to hit as it is based on where the runners are on the bases, with you typically wanting to throw ahead of the runners.
+It is also important to know where you are supposed to back up another player.
+For a right fielder, this can involve backing up the centerfielder for a ball hit to center or backing up the first baseman if he moves his position during a play.
+Finally, a right fielder needs to know where to throw the ball, which typically involves the “cutoff man,” which is the infielder you throw the ball to.
+You need to know which infielder to throw to by reading where the runners are on the bases.
+You typically want to throw ahead of the runners.

 Right Fielder Skills and Techniques

-As far as skills are concerned for right fielders it is pretty similar to that of the other two outfield positions.
-You need to make sure that your technique for throwing is good with good grip on the ball and good foot placement to get the best possible throw.
+As far as skills are concerned for right fielders, they are pretty similar to that of the other two outfield positions.
+You need to make sure that your technique for throwing is sound, with a good grip on the ball and proper foot placement to get the best possible throw.

-Another largely important skill is that of tracking fly balls and not losing them in the sun, one tip is to always have your first move be backwards as it is always easier to run forward towards the ball then run backward.
+Another largely important skill is tracking fly balls and not losing them in the sun.
+One tip is to always have your first move be backward, as it is always easier to run forward towards the ball than to run backward.

-Finally one of the best tools/skills of outfielders is the use of the crow hop and long hop.
+Finally, one of the best tools/skills of outfielders is the use of the crow hop and long hop.
 The crow hop is a hop that outfielders use to get more momentum and power to their throw.
-Meanwhile the long hop is throwing the ball as more of a line drive with it bouncing about 10-15 feet in front of the person making the catch.
-Which allows the ball to get in quicker and more accurately than that of an arcing rainbow throw.
+Meanwhile, the long hop is throwing the ball as more of a line drive, with it bouncing about 10-15 feet in front of the person making the catch.
+This allows the ball to get in quicker and more accurately than that of an arcing rainbow throw.

 Hall of Fame Right Fielders

-The following lists some of the most famous right fielders of all time in baseball that are in the Baseball Hall of Fame.
+The following table lists some of the most famous right fielders of all time that are in the Baseball Hall of Fame.

 |Babe Ruth||New York Yankees|